Doomwhite/ZEIN/README.md

 Unchecked versions are provided for api-level optimizations where performance matters.

-# Memory Owernship and Viewership
+# Memory Ownership and Viewership
 Currently, tensor permutations only change the indexing of a tensor - they do not invalidate underyling memory.
 If the user chooses to use the TensorFactory, it will track allocations and delete them automatically when calling deinit.